pavelsolis/Replication-Folder/Docs/Figures/guide-figures.md

 ## Recommendations
 For as many figures as possible, generate their images with your preferred software(s) and save them in the Figures/Plain folder.
 - Call each image from a .tex file saved in the Docs/Figures folder, which should have a preamble, title and notes.
+See Docs/Figures/exfig.tex and Docs/Figures/exsubfig.tex.
-- See Docs/Figures/exfig.tex and Docs/Figures/Plain/exfigure1.png.
+- This approach allows to compile all .tex files in the Docs/Figures folder at the same time.
+See the respective line in the doAll.sh file.
 - For figures that do not involve an image, save them in the Figures/Tikz folder.
+See Figures/Tikz/extikz.tex.

 Figure .tex files calling images allow to:
 - Call those files from other .tex files (e.g., sections.tex) which skip the preamble.